Preparing for Course Registration

-Your academic advisor will provide you course recommendations based on your previous college credit, placement results, and selected major and educational goal at Orientation.
+First Year Students: An LAS academic advisor will provide you course recommendations based on your previous college credit, placement results, and selected major and educational goal at Orientation.
 For some courses, you will have the flexibility to pick a course of your choosing within certain parameters.
 Prior to your Orientation program, it is recommended that you choose 2-3 courses from each of the general education categories that interest you.

 Once you have found a couple of courses from each category that sound interesting, check the Course Descriptions for pre-requisites (courses you must take first in order to be properly prepared).
 Most courses designed for first-year students will be at the 100 level, such as: SOC 100, POLS 101, THTR 109, and HIST 103.

 Not all courses will be offered or open every semester.
 To see what is available in a particular semester:

 - On the “Welcome” tab, scroll down and select “XE Registration/View Classes”.

 - Select “Browse Classes” for the current term.